laforge49/Agent2/README.md

 But unlike actors, agents always process messages in the order received.
 This leads to
 "[Death by Accidental Complexity](http://www.infoq.com/presentations/Death-by-Accidental-Complexity)."
-Actors solve this by processing messages based on actor state.
+Actors solve this by selectively processing messages based on actor state.
 But this is not a solution without significant cost, as it introduces coupling between actors and can result in frequent datalocks as a project matures.